mbollmann/webgen-bibtex/README.md

     {bib_item: {key: 'Smith2005', style: 'chicago-author-date'}}

+URLs contained in the rendered output will be hyperlinked automatically.

 ### Adding links to bibliography entries

 Bibliographies on websites often contain hyperlinks, but the nature of these